A quick primer on the guiding document for Planetary Exploration in the United States

 Lawmakers and NASA take the Decadal seriously, but they are not bound to its recommendations.
 Generally, they try to follow the spirit and goals of the report, since it is the only definitive guide to the priorities in the field; however, budgetary limitations or other issues will inevitably prevent highly-recommended missions (like the Europa orbiter of the first Decadal Survey) from happening.

 Writing the Decadal was a large effort over the course of a year and a half.
 Sixteen people served on the main steering committee, which was led by Dr. Steve Squyres, head of the Mars Exploration Rover Spirit and Opportunity missions.
 Dozens of other people served on panels representing specific areas of study in planetary science: Inner Planets, Mars, Giant Planets, Satellites, and Primitive Bodies.
-The full report weighs in at a meaty 410 pages [pdf], though they did produce a much more friendly 7-page executive summary [pdf] that highlights the main recommendations.
+The full report weighs in at a meaty 398 pages [pdf].

 Since the Decadal represents an official consensus, it makes compromises between many disparate needs and desires within the planetary science community, and, as such, there are people who were disappointed with the final version.

-The best way to understand the recommendations in the Decadal Survey is to read the executive summary [pdf].
+The best way to understand the recommendations in the Decadal Survey is to read the executive summary in the report [pdf].
 There are many different types of recommendations, and it’s good to get a sense for the complexities.

 Briefly, though, the Decadal recommends a balanced program of solar system exploration.
 This means that there should be a conscious effort to prevent any one program from growing too large or expensive at the cost of others.